Why is the cesarean delivery surgical site infection rate important?

 - Talk to your provider about how long to avoid shaving or waxing before your delivery.

-- Once you are in the hospital, speak up if you notice that anyone, including members of the healthcare team, did not wash his or her hands.
+- Once you are in the hospital, speak up if you notice that anyone, including members of the healthcare team, has not washed his or her hands.

 - Do not let family or friends touch your surgical wound or dressing.